-The KWA Southern Portion of the Management Zone (Tulare Lake Subbasin and a small portion of the Kaweah Subbasin) covers an area of approximately 877 square miles (561,353 acres), which represents about 36% of the total area of the entire Management Zone.
-This part of the Management Zone lies mostly within Kings County, with a small portion of Tulare County in the east, and shares part of its northern boundary with Fresno County.
+ES 3.1.
+KWA Southern Portion (Tulare Lake Subbasin Area) Characterization mostly within Kings County, with a small portion of Tulare County in the east, and shares part of its northern boundary with Fresno County.
 Surface water features include the Kings River and several canals.
-Major communities within the Southern Portion of the Management Zone include: Lemoore, Hanford, and Corcoran.
+Major communities within the Southern Portion of the Management Zone include Lemoore, Hanford, and Corcoran.